Pilih satu Halaman

 3. Causes Abrasive Wear: The packed material holds abrasive particles against the moving components, accelerating wear.

-4. Hides Problems: A layer of dried mud can hide leaks, loose bolts, and cracks, preventing them from being spotted during visual inspections.
+4. Hides Problems: A layer of dried mud can hide leaks, bolt longgar, and cracks, preventing them from being spotted during visual inspections.

 Operators should make a habit of cleaning out the undercarriage at the end of each shift, especially when working in sticky or packing conditions.
 Using a shovel or pressure washer to remove the buildup is not just about keeping the machine looking good; it is a fundamental maintenance task that directly extends the life of the track chain and track shoe parts.